Incorruptible (comics): Reception

 Doug Zawisa of Comic Book Resources positively received the first issue of Incorruptible, awarding it 3.5 out of 5 stars.
 Zawisa compared it favorably to Irredeemable, labeling it "engaging" and praising Waid for making the characters "not only interesting, but compelling".
 Diaz's art also received positive mention as "solid, detailed, and rugged."
 Miguel Perez of IGN awarded the issue a "Good" score of 7.5 out of 10, claiming Incorruptible's " long road to redemption to be more interesting than that of Irredeemable."
 Perez was however critical of the art, stating "there were at least three occasions where Max's face looked completely different.
 In fact, the only way I could tell for sure that it was the same character was the white streak in his hair and the leather jacket."
 Perez also criticized Max's design as "generic bad ass."
 Comics Bulletin offered a mixed response providing a mean score of 2.8 out of 5 based on three reviewers: Jason Sacks, Chris Kiser, and Danny Djeljosevic.
 Sacks and Kiser appreciated the concept with Sacks offering calling it a perfect companion to Irredeemable.
 Djeljosevic however, claimed the plot lacked "nuance" and surprise.
 Sacks and Djeljosevic were critical of Diaz's art as "inconsistent" and Max's design.
 Countering, Kiser appreciated the art as a "simple, iconic superhero art style."

 Incorruptible Volume 3 was well received by Comics Bulletin critic Mike Prezatto, who appreciated the intricate, gradual changes of Max into a better, more heroic persona as "relatable".
 Prezatto offered mixed praise of the art, calling it inconsistent, citing repeated change in creative teams behind the series.
 Prezatto preferred Takara's "bold style" to Domingues' work and felt that the series "would step up a notch in quality" if Takara became a long-term artist.
 Prezatto awarded the volume 3.5 out of 5.

 Dave Powell of Comics Bulletin awarded Incorruptible Volume 4 a score of 3.5 out of 5, praising Waid for mixing "the psychological drama seamlessly with action and plot."
 Powell offered some criticism of Takara's art, stating "while Marcio Takara’s art works very well in this trade, sometimes it wears thin for me.
 The characters are a little stiff at times...some of you will LOVE the art.
 Some of you will call me an idiot for feeling there’s a tiny bit missing in it."
 However, Powell "enjoyed" the color work of Nolan Woodard, saying "when the action hits, color explodes off the page."
 Summarizing, Powell called the volume "a solid, exciting, and visually pleasing Trade Paperback."

 Film adaptation

-On March 17, 2022, it was announced that Netflix will be adapting the comic book into a feature film, combining both Irredeemable and Incorruptible, Jeymes Samuel will direct, Kemp Powers writing, and Jay-Z producing.
+On March 17, 2022, it was announced that Netflix will be adapting the comic book into a feature film, combining both Irredeemable and Incorruptible.
+Jeymes Samuel is set to direct from a screenplay by Kemp Powers.
+Jay-Z will produce the film.